Category

 The premise is a logline: "A burned-out chemistry teacher diagnosed with cancer cooks meth to provide for his family."
 Everything in the bible flows from this sentence.
 If the premise is unstable, the bible will be unstable.

-The theme is the question the show explores. *Breaking Bad* is about identity and self-justification. *The Wire* is about institutional decay. *Lost* is about faith versus reason.
-The theme should be a question the show is exploring, not an answer it is delivering.
+The theme is the question the show explores, not an answer it delivers. *Breaking Bad* is about identity and self-justification; *The Wire* about institutional decay; *Lost* about faith versus reason.
 "What does it mean to be a good father when you cannot afford to be a good provider?" is a theme.
 "Family is important" is a slogan.

 AI prompt pattern for this step: